Skip to main content Skip to footer

 Key features

-• Guided selling suggests the actions that sales teams should take to win business faster.
+• Guided selling suggests the actions that sales teams should take to win business faster

-• 360-degree insights based on front and back-office intel.
+• 360-degree insights based on front and back-office intel

 G2 review

-“SAP works great for managing client sales opportunities, bills, and paperwork.
+Here’s what one SAP Sales Cloud user had to say: “SAP works great for managing client sales opportunities, bills, and paperwork.
 SAP’s centralized system has made reporting much easier.
 We are able to retrieve data on many different important metrics with the help of SAP’s extensive set of features.”

 4. Floww.ai